brianqian/eventspotter-react/README.md

 ## React

 - Each hook maintains its own state when it's called.
 When a state variable is destructured from `useState` it can only be modified by its "setState" partner.
 This became an issue in a component (which has since been removed) recreated below.
 The `LibraryComponent` received props from `Library Page` which could send a varying library depending on certain parameters.
 When LibraryComponent re-rendered, `library` would not be updated with the new values.

+## NextJS

+- As of the current version of Next (9.0.3), does not support API routing along with support for middleware.
+Next@9.0.3 added support for API routing which extends Node's Request and Response objects along with some basic functionality like support for `res.json` and `res.cookie` but many of the features are not built out.
+I'm taking this opportunity to separate my project into a [backend](https://github.com/brianqian/eventspotter-backend) and frontend repo.

 ```javascript
 //useFetch.js